jason-ezenwa/hunt-assistant/README.md

 ### What is Hunt Assistant?
-Hunt assistant is an AI powered tool that gives you insights on how you fit for a job based on your qualifications & the job's requirements and helps you write a cover letter you can download, tailored to the job.
+Hunt Assistant is an AI powered tool that gives you insights on how you fit for a job based on your qualifications & the job's requirements and helps you write a cover letter you can download, tailored to the job.

 If you're like me and you hate writing cover letters, this is for you.